 HJR8 was passed by a unanimous vote of both the Utah House and the Utah Senate and would remove an outdated provision in Article 1, Section 21 of the Utah Constitution, that allowed for slavery and involuntary servitude as a punishment for a crime.

-Rep. Sandra Hollins said, “This is not about being a Republican, or a Democrat, this is about being human.
+Rep. Sandra Hollins says, “This is not about being a Republican, or a Democrat, this is about being human.
 We knew this had to be a bipartisan effort.
 I appreciate all of the work Senator Anderegg did to assure this was going to pass.”